 Medi-Cal Rx also covers certain medical supplies, including insulin syringes, pen needles, lancets, and diabetic test strips.
 Other medical supplies, including condoms, diaphragms / cervical caps, heparin / saline flush, continuous glucose monitoring systems, blood pressure monitoring devices and cuffs, and Covid antigen tests, are covered by Medi-Cal Rx when they are billed on a pharmacy claim, but covered by Medi-Cal managed care when they are billed on a medical claim.
-Still other medical supplies, such as incontinence supplies, thermometers, alcohol wipes, and waterproof sheets, are always covered by Medi-Cal managed care plans, not Medi-Cal Rx.
+Still other medical supplies, such as incontinence supplies, thermometers, alcohol wipes, and waterproof sheets, are always covered by Medi-Cal Rx.